Andrew Vaughn Player Props: White Sox vs. Guardians

 Andrew Vaughn At The Plate

-- Vaughn is batting .182 during his last games and is riding a four-game hitting streak.
+- Vaughn is batting .286 with one homer during his last outings and is on a five-game hitting streak.

-- Vaughn has picked up a hit in 69.5% of his 95 games this season, with more than one hit in 20.0% of them.
+- In 39.6% of his games this year, Vaughn has notched at least one RBI.
+In 14 of those games (14.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in five contests.

-- In 38.9% of his games this year, Vaughn has driven in at least one run.
-In 13 of those games (13.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- He has scored a run in 39 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.